-It is generally recognised that there are two different variations of addiction that a person can suffer with.
+It is generally recognised that there are two different variations of addiction that a person can suffer.
 One of those is substance addiction, which involves the abuse of legal or illegal drugs and the other is behavioural addiction, which involves no substance but instead can see a person becoming addicted to destructive behaviour.

-Within these two types of addiction there are several different substances or behaviours that a person can fall victim to and each one should be treated with the same care and consideration as the next.
+Within these two types of addiction, there are several different substances or behaviours that a person can fall victim to and each one should be treated with the same care and consideration as the next.
 Understanding the similarities and differences between the types of addiction can help you and others to become more aware to the dangers.

 Alcohol, prescription drugs, legal highs and illegal drugs are all substances that one can become addicted too and even if a substance is not regarded as additive, it can still cause a user to become dependent.
 Unfortunately, there is still a large amount of stigma attached to this type of addiction and abuse and this is largely down to the way that a sufferer’s personality can change when unable to use a substance.

-Those suffering with addiction need a substance in the same way that others need food and water, and person is more likely to become vacant, irritable and even mean when addiction has taken hold.
+Those suffering from addiction need a substance in the same way that others need food and water, and the person is more likely to become vacant, irritable and even mean when addiction has taken hold.
 This can become very difficult for friends, family members and sometimes even those not close to a sufferer.

 Personality changes are normally due to the addiction and often cannot be controlled.
 It is therefore important not to judge someone or see them as a ‘lost cause’ simply because of their attitude.
 Substance addiction can also make an individual very unwell and alongside emotional changes, there may also be some significant physical ones.
-These can include, weight loss, sunken eyes, yellowing of skin and sometimes even permanent organ damage.
+These can include, weight loss, sunken eyes, yellowing of the skin and sometimes even permanent organ damage.

-Apart from eating disorders, behavioural addictions do not generally tend to affect a person’s physical health and can therefore be difficult to spot.
+Apart from eating disorders, behavioural addictions do not generally tend to affect a person’s physical health and can, therefore, be difficult to spot.
 If you’re worried about someone don’t dismiss it as a silly fad or phase, try to offer them a helping hand – your compassion could be exactly what they need.